TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 Note: When scriptblock logging is *not* enabled, this returns only very few *suspicious* scripts.
 When you do enable scriptblock logging via `Enable-SBL`, *all* code is logged, including interactive code.
 However, it may take some time before the scriptblock logging system is fully operationalt:

-- on some systems, logging starts momentarily.
+- On some systems, logging starts momentarily.
 - On other systems, you may have to wait an hour.

 If you know more about this initial delay, and why it happens, please share.
 Once scriptblock logging is running, it then logs code in real-time and does so immediately after reboots.
 So it's just the initial turning on that may be delayed.